Anwar Shah Shopiani: First period (1857–1890)

-Second Period 1890-1939
+Second period (1890–1939)

-During this period Molana Anwar gained some level of support for his movement, and in 1912 the first Ahle-hadith (Salafi) mosque was built at Zaldagar Srinagar.
-During this period Molana Anwar visited Qadiyan city of Punjab and met Mirza Ghulam Ahmad Qadiyani, the founder of Ahmadiyya Movement, and opposed his claim of being a Prophet or Maseehe Mauoud.
-After returning from Qadiyan, Molana Anwar started his mission against the "Qadiyanis" (as the Ahmadiyya were called derogatorily).
+By the early 20th century, Anwar had gained support for his movement, and in 1912 the first Ahl-i Hadith mosque in Kashmir was built at Zaldagar, Srinagar.
+He later visited Qadian in Punjab, where he met Mirza Ghulam Ahmad, the founder of the Ahmadiyya Movement, and opposed his prophetic claims.
+After returning to Kashmir, he actively campaigned against the Ahmadis, who were commonly referred to by opponents as "Qadianis."